ribokit/ribokit-Jekyll-theme/README.md

 * Copy the `_config.yml` into the root directory of your new **Jekyll** project.
 Then edit the _Site settings_ section to your values.

+* Copy the `404.html` into the root directory.
+This is a custom 404 page.

 * Test run with:
 ```bash
 jekyll serve -w